cassowary4health/Leaspy/docs/api.rst

 :mod:`leaspy.algo.personalize`: **Personalization algorithms**
 --------------------------------------------------------------
-Algorithms used to personalize a model to a given set of subjects.
+Algorithms used to personalize a model to given subjects.

 .. currentmodule:: leaspy.algo.personalize